laughingbiscuit/exploring-ds/README.md

 )"
 ```

-(i should have made the table name singular to follow proper conventions...)

 - Created the streaming tenant in the UI (pizza)
 - Added an 'orders' topic to the default namescape
 - Wrote couple of apps to test the functionality